 Are you a publisher, producer, or reporter?
-Or, are you a business utilizing television, film, music, or any type of digital media?
-Do you have a blog or do you report any type of news or gossip online?
+Are you a business utilizing television, film, music, or any digital media?
+Do you have a blog or do you report any news or gossip online?
 Are you concerned about your legal rights or legal liabilities?
 If yes, then you may have a media law issue, and Saper Law can help.

 Media law encompasses a wide array of legal issues related to expression in the public sphere.
 Traditionally, media law is associated with mass media such as printed publications, radio, and television.
-Today media includes “new media” such as blogs, twitter, facebook, music websites, and other social media and online resources.
-As a result of social media rising to the top as a powerful business tool, various social media legal issues and questions arise when website users share content online across different platforms and can also create unique concerns for businesses about ownership and protection of intellectual property.
+Today, media includes “new media” such as blogs, Twitter, Facebook, music websites, and other social media and online resources.
+As these platforms become some of the most powerful business tools to facilitate content sharing, they raise new and developing legal issues.
+It is crucial for a business to understand how to maintain ownership and protection of their intellectual property online.

-Media law includes: advertising, defamation, libel, slander, personality rights, privacy rights, copyright, trademark, and other constitutional law issues including the first amendment right to freedom of speech.
-Saper law has extensive experience helping clients balance the risks and rewards of different social media tactics, institute social media use and privacy policies, minimize potential liabilities and defend against litigation that can arise.
+Media law includes advertising, defamation, libel, slander, personality rights, privacy rights, copyright, trademark, and other constitutional law issues including the First Amendment right to freedom of speech.
+Saper Law has extensive experience helping clients balance the risks and rewards of different social media tactics, instituting social media use and privacy policies while minimizing potential liabilities and defending clients in litigation.

-Recent Social Media matters handled by the Saper Law Offices:
+Recent Social Media matters handled by Saper Law Offices:

-- Assisted client in successfully petitioning Yelp to reinstate business page account after a fraudulent negative report was filed
+- Assisted a client in successfully petitioning Yelp to reinstate their business page account after a fraudulent negative report was filed.

-- Assisted client with website compliance regarding the Digital Millennium Copyright Act, including setting up a designated agent notice
+- Assisted a client with website compliance regarding the Digital Millennium Copyright Act, including setting up a designated agent notice.

-- Drafted employee handbooks that include a specific social media policy such as the one drafted for the Metropolitan Chicago Health Care Council
+- Drafted employee handbooks that include a specific social media policy such as the one developed for the Metropolitan Chicago Health Care Council.

 - Defended several individuals accused of defamation and false light based on statements made on an Internet newsgroup.
 Achieved dismissal for lack of personal jurisdiction in one federal district court and dismissal for lack of subject matter jurisdiction in a second federal district court.

-- Represented client being sued for Defamation due to a single, anonymous Twitter post
+- Represented a client being sued for defamation due to a single, anonymous Twitter post.

-- Provided sweepstakes compliance review for client’s facebook promotion
+- Provided a sweepstakes compliance review for a client’s Facebook promotion.

-- Represented client in litigation regarding a post on her personal blog
+- Represented a client in litigation regarding a post on her personal blog.